 OPB analysts will initiate the process by gathering information from the agency and compiling their research on the program and the key activities.
-The state agency will receive an Excel workbook to assist in providing the requested information to OPB.
 In collaboration with the agency, OPB analysts will work to ensure an adequate understanding of the program and its activities.
 Agencies will be asked to discuss the program's key activities and explain why the program and its activities are critical and necessary.
-Agencies will also be asked to provide information to OPB on the programs' intended outcomes, statutory authority, customers, budget, and consider alternative methods for delivering program services.
+Agencies will also be asked to provide information on the programs'

+intended outcomes, statutory authority, customers, budget, and consider alternative methods for delivering program services.

-Some questions to consider when evaluating the key activities and related information include: Key Activities
+Some questions to consider when evaluating the key activities and related information include:

+Key Activities